diewaldnicole/dsia_big_data/index.md

 # Small Data
 ## How to speed up your application without the need for big data technologies?

 The following work deals with performance issues in an existing program for data extraction from an API for timeseries measurement values.
-The code was growing over time and has therefore never been rethought to improve it from a basis.
-In addition, no performance analysis has ever been conducted for this piece of code.
+The baseline code was growing over time and has therefore never been rethought to improve it from a basis.
+In addition, no performance analysis has ever been conducted for it.

-The following work is showing how and how much I could improve...
+The work is showing how and how much I could improve...

 *...the performance of data retrieval via REST API*